twr14152/Go_Network_Scripts/ssh_client/runcli/README.md

 Once you've downloaded package you need to make sure your GOROOT knows where to find it.

-I found using Go.Mods to load the file from a third party host (Repl.it) was giving me some grief in the form of and error stating "You declared mod as: x but was required as url/xyz/x".
-With that I decided to remove the go.mod file from the directory and simply issue a go get to install the package.
-The old school way and it worked.
-So what ever way works for you.
+I found installing the file from a third party system (Repl.it) was giving me some grief using go.mods.
+Go figure.
+It stated "You declared mod as: x but was required as url/xyz/x".
+After looking through some google searched I decided to remove the go.mod file from the directory and simply issue a go get to install the package.
+The old school way, and it worked.

 ```
  go get github.com/twr14152/Go_Network_Scripts/ssh_client/runcli